 Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 The COVID-19 pandemic had a profound and disparate impact on subway ridership in New York City.
 Initially, the emergence of the virus in March and April 2020 corresponded with a steep and uniform drop in subway usage across all five boroughs.
-Citywide, April 2020 ridership was just 8.3 percent of what it was in April 2019, and through the summer of 2024 ridership has yet to regularly surpass 70 percent of pre-pandemic levels.
+Citywide, April 2020 ridership was just 8.3 percent of what it was in April 2019.
+Ridership only surpassed 70 percent of pre-pandemic levels in September 2024.
+Since then, ridership has hovered around 73 percent of pre-pandemic levels in most months, rising to more than 75 percent in April and May of 2025.

 The early stages of the recovery were marked by great disparities between parts of the City where ridership returned more quickly and parts where it did not.
 As demonstrated by OSDC’s archived subway recovery tracker, ridership through early 2022 remained much higher (as a percentage of pre-COVID levels) in lower-income neighborhoods than it did in wealthier ones.

 More recent recovery patterns are different and correlation with neighborhood income disparities has become markedly less pronounced.
-Currently, many stations in the Bronx and central Brooklyn are lagging behind, while much of Queens, lower Manhattan, and western Brooklyn are fueling the recovery.
+Since September 2024, many stations in the Bronx, Upper Manhattan and outer Brooklyn have been lagging behind, while stations in the downtown areas of Manhattan and Brooklyn helped to fuel the recovery.

 Most and Least Recovered Stations